 When you first implement your new software platform, you’ll need to go through and add all of your customer and lead data.

-However, as time progresses, you’ll be receiving new leads — hopefully — and so you want to make it as simple as possible to get that data into your software.
+However, as time progresses, you’ll be receiving new leads — hopefully — and so you want to make it as simple as possible to get that data into your CRM.

 The best way to do this is by creating a custom form that allows new leads to input their data, which is then plumbed straight into the appropriate fields in your contact management suite.